Remember to check the New this week page for some new, highlighted titles at both branches!

 If there’s an item your looking for that we don’t have, we can request it from another library through an InterLibrary Loan, or we may be able to Special Order it, if it fits our collection.
 Inquire at the circulation desk, call 613-256-1037 or 613-624-5306 or email email@example.com.

 Different types of items in our collection have differing loan periods and overdue fines.
 Vist Library Loan Periods, Renewals & Fines for a list.

 Borrow More Than Just Books

 Museum Passes are available that enable our patrons to visit a number of Ottawa area museums free of charge.
+Because of the limited number of passes at each library, they are only available on a first come, first served basis.
+NO Reserves & NO Renewals.
 Visit this page for a list of available passes.

 Musical Instruments – Ukuleles are available at both branches.

 Disc Golf Frisbees are available at the Almonte Branch Library.
 Play a game of disc golf in nearby Gemmill park located at 186 Bridge St.

 MAPsacks are available at the Almonte Branch Library.
 With thanks to the Rideau Valley Conservation Authority, these MAPsacks include a free pass to the Rideau Valley Conservation Area, as well as books and items to help explore!
 MAPsacks go out for three days and are on a first come/first served basis.

 Projectors are available to be borrowed for events in town.
 A refundable deposit is required.
 Call 613-256-1037 for details.